L-hodg/Geog418Lab3/README.md

 For this analysis we will be using a .csv file containing the 2016 census attribute data.
 You can read the csv easily using the read.csv() function.
 While this file has all the required information about our selected variables across each census tract, it does not have any spatial coordinates, meaning we cannot map this file alone.
 The second file is an .shp file containing census tract boundaries.
-For this file, the 'st_read()' function will be used.
+For this file, the 'st_read()' function from the 'sf' package will be used.
 This will serve as the spatial component we need for this analysis to continue.

 It is important to consider that the extent of both these datasets concerns all of Canada.
 Since we will be focusing our analysis on the city of St. John's, it is important to set an appropriate projection.
 This will ensure that our map outputs generate without any unwanted distortion.
-To do this we will create a new dataframe for our spatial data, and use the 'st_transform()' function to change the projection of our shapefile.
+To do this we will create a new object for our spatial data, and use the 'st_transform()' function from 'sf' to change the projection of our shapefile.
 The Coordinate Reference System (CRS) we will be using is CRS:3761, which is a specific NAD83 projection for Newfoundland & Labrador.

 ```{r Read in data, echo=TRUE, eval=TRUE, warning=FALSE}
 #Set Working Directory